 However, sometimes, there's room for multiple generations of the same underlying technology because of secondary differences, like performance, reliability, durability, life span and cost.
-Such is the case with NAND flash memory, where the progression from single-level cell (SLC) to multi-level cell (MLC), triple-level cell (TLC) and, now, quad-level cell (QLC) and emerging penta-level cell (PLC) storage technology has left enough performance gaps between them to allow space for the different forms of NAND flash in the modern data center.
+Such is the case with NAND flash memory, where the progression from single-level cell (SLC) to multi-level cell (MLC), triple-level cell (TLC), quad-level cell (QLC) and emerging penta-level cell (PLC) storage technology has left enough performance gaps between them to allow space for the different forms of NAND flash in the modern data center.

-The fundamental tradeoff between performance and capacity is discussed in this earlier article; here, our focus is on the two highest-density technologies: QLC vs. TLC.
+This article discusses the fundamental tradeoff between performance and capacity; here, our focus is on the two current highest-density technologies: QLC vs. TLC.
 PLC is still in its formative stages of development and is too early for commercial adoption.

 You might think that QLC, with 4 bits per cell, is an evolutionary extension that increases flash memory density by 33% and could completely replace TLC, with 3 bits per cell, for high-capacity SSD uses.
 However, TLC technology has improved in terms of durability and performance to create roles for both types of NAND.
 Read on to find out more about the QLC vs. TLC debate and why you might want both in your storage systems.